RiversideValley/Fluid.Runtime/Doc/library/importlib.metadata.rst

-is not available through :data:`sys.path` searches, or package loaders directly, the metadata for a distribution is found through import system :ref:`finders <finders-and-loaders>`.
+is not available through :data:`sys.path` searches, or package loaders directly, the metadata for a distribution is found through import system `finders`_.
 To find a distribution package's metadata, ``importlib.metadata`` queries the list of :term:`meta path finders <meta path finder>` on :data:`sys.meta_path`.